City to Sea Bridge

-The sculptures by Matt Pine on either side of the stairs are part of a series of 10 works called Reflections on an Ancient Past.
+At the Civic Square base of the bridge are two Oamaru stone sculptures by Matt Pine, titled Prow and Capital.
+A plaque here states:Capital and Prow: The sculptures by Matt Pine on either side of the stairs are part of a series of 10 works called Reflections on an Ancient Past.
 Capital (above) is based on European classical architectural elements with koru form on the edges.
-Prow (on the other side) depicts a Maori canoe prow with Taniko weave motif on the edges - a mix of European and Maori cultural elements.Public reaction to the bridge was mixed when it was built, but it has become a tourist attraction in its own right.
+Prow (on the other side) depicts a Maori canoe prow with Taniko weave motif on the edges - a mix of European and Maori cultural elements.